 Del has ben busy gaining Observer experience and IAM qualifications in the last few months, passing the IAM ‘Masters’ qualification and recently qualifying at IAM National Observer Level.

 Brian started biking on a 1976 Honda CB200 and stayed with Honda ever since.
 He spent a number of years as a Police traffic officer gaining a Grade 1 advanced certificate on bikes as well as in cars and went on to VIP escort duties as well as becoming a VIP motorcycle instructor.
 In that time he rode various bikes including rotary engine Nortons, BMW K1100S and a few Japanese four strokes.
-Since leaving the force, Brian has joined WHAM and is now our Chairman.
-Brian currently rides a Honda STX1300 Pan-European.
+Since leaving the force, Brian has joined WHAM and was our Chairman from 2011 to 2014.
+Brian currently rides a Honda STX1300 Pan-European, and can often be seen with an attractive sheep riding pillion.

 Derek started motorcycling with a 70cc Capri scooter at the age of 14!
 He graduated through lots of bikes but notably a Thruxton Velo, a Triumph Bonneville and Norton Dominator before the decline of the British bike industries.
 A Honda 400/4 led into a succession of boring BMW boxers and a brief flirtation with a Pan STX1300, a clutch of KTM hooligan machines and a BMW 800GS.
 He is now happily riding a new 2013 BMW1200GS.